SolaceLabs/solace-integration-guides/docs/_guides/nagios.md

 #### Requirements

 * The installation and setup steps require that you have root access on the CentOS server
-* The installation and setup steps also require that you have CLI access to the Solace appliance
+* The installation and setup steps also require that you have CLI access to the Solace Message Router
-* The Solace appliance should be reachable over network from the CentOS server running Nagios
+* The Solace Message Router should be reachable over network from the CentOS server running Nagios

 #### Assumptions